khulnasoft-lab/clix.py/docs/tutorial/using-click.md

 Error: Missing command.

-// Call the Typer part
+// Call the Clix part
 $ python main.py top

-The Typer app is at the top level
+The Clix app is at the top level

 // Call the Click part
 $ python main.py hello --name Camila